 Please refer to Mapping Documents for an introduction.

 For each XML or JSON object, a Mendix object needs to be obtained.
 You can create one or you can find an existing object in the database.
 Alternatively, you can use a custom microflow that returns an object.
-You can see how to configure how a Mendix object is obtained in the window depicted in figure 2, which is shown after double clicking a specific mapping element.
+You can define how a Mendix object is obtained in the window depicted in figure 2, which is shown after double clicking a specific mapping element.

-This is the action that the runtime will perform when an error occurred in the specified “To obtain an object” action.
+This is the action that the runtime will perform when an error occurred in the specified Obtain Mendix Object action.

 |Ignore||Don’t map this element and continue parsing the rest of the XML.|